NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

   * Generate the Meta-kernel(s).

-  * Determine the SPICE kernels Collection increment times and VID.
+  * Determine the SPICE kernels Collection increment times and Product Version Identifier (VID).

   * Validate the SPICE Kernels collection:
-     * Note the validation of products is performed after writing the product itself and therefore it is not explicitly executed from at object initialization.
+     * Note the validation of individual products is performed after writing the product itself.
-     * Check that there is a XML label for each file under spice_kernels.
+     * Check that there is a XML label for each file under ``spice_kernels``.

   *  Generate the SPICE Kernels Collection Inventory product (if the collection has been updated.)

   * Generate the Document Collection.

-  * Generate of SPICEDS document.
+  * Generate the SPICEDS document.
      * If the SPICEDS document is generated, generate the Documents Collection Inventory.